 To send a wire transfer by bank, you will need to provide the recipient’s details by filling out a form online or in a branch.
-This can include personal details, such as their name and address, as well as their bank account information.
+This can include personal details, such as their name and address, as well as the recipient's account information.

-You will need routing and account numbers for domestic transfers.
+You will need both routing numbers and account numbers for domestic wire transfers.
 For international wire transfers, you will need to know the recipient’s SWIFT, BIC or IBAN code.
 You will also need to input the amount you are sending and may need to give a reason for the transfer.

 What information is needed to wire money using online transfer services?

-Online transfer services can offer a faster and more affordable alternative to banks for customers sending international wire transfers.
-You will need to register and verify an account with your chosen online service.
+Online transfer services can offer a faster and more affordable alternative to banks for customers sending international transfers.
+You will need to register and verify an account with your chosen online financial service.